keithritt/guess-and-chess/README.md

 python guesser.py test

-The program will then test every number 1-100.
+The program will then set n to 100 and test every posible number.
 The output of which can be found at: guess-test.log

 ## chess